 Radiology and Imaging

 If you have a disease affecting your organs, interventional radiology can be used to diagnose or treat it.
-Our interventional radiologists in Eau Claire use minimally invasive procedures so you have less pain, fewer complications and shorter recovery time.
+This service is available in Eau Claire, Wisconsin.
+Interventional radiologists use minimally invasive procedures so you have less pain, fewer complications and a shorter recovery time.

 - Dialysis access